Lemon Pasta Salad

 • Honey. maple syrup or granulated sugar are good substitutes for honey.

-How to Make Summer Pasta Salad
+How to Make Lemon Pasta Salad

 This summer pasta salad is very easy to make.
 Especially if you cook the pasta in advance so it has plenty of time to cool.
 The most time-consuming piece of this recipe is chopping all the veggies – which can also be done in advance.